Lists in APEX

 - It stores data in sequential order.

-- The data which it stores is non-unique or can be duplicated.
+- The data that it stores is non-unique or can be duplicated.

-Hence use a list when the sequence of elements is important and where the uniqueness of the elements is not important.
+Hence, use a list when the sequence of elements is important and when the uniqueness of the elements is not.

 List Methods in Apex